-- Take responsibility for the needs of all their pupils.
-"A teacher is a teacher of all pupils" - Are responsible for initial identification, assessment, planning and evaluation to meet individual needs - Plan for the needs of all pupils in their care - Meet half termly with leaders to monitor the progress of pupils with a special educational need or disability and act upon the findings to close the gaps in learning - Lead reviews of progress including consulting and planning with parents (liaising with the SENCo).
+- Plan for the needs of all pupils in their care - Meet half termly with leaders to monitor the progress of pupils with a special educational need or disability and act upon the findings to close the gaps in learning - Lead reviews of progress including consulting and planning with parents (liaising with the SENCo). - 6.5 Parents/Carers: - Are fully involved in the identification, planning and evaluation process - Communicate regularly with the child's teacher - Fulfill their obligations under home-academy agreement which sets out expectations of all parties - Take heed of an academy's information report, which outlines the support available in the academy.

-6.5 The Parents

-- Be fully involved in the identification, planning and evaluation process - Communicate regularly with the child's teacher - Fulfill their obligations under home-academy agreement which sets out expectations of all parties - Take heed of an academy's information report, which outline the support available in the academy.

-7 Identification of SEND
+7 | Identification of SEND